strangewarp/PhrasesPd/README.txt

 WARNING PRE-ALPHA

-MOST FEATURES ARE MINIMALLY TESTED OR BUGGY
+MOST FEATURES ARE ONLY MINIMALLY TESTED

-TRANSFERENCE AND MIDI SUSTAINS CURRENTLY DO NOT FUNCTION PROPERLY

 Feel free to play around with the PhrasesPd editor and sequencer.
-I am still debugging transference and sustains, so if you try to use either of those, you may end up in uncharted territory.
+If you are using PhrasesPd in a mission-critical capacity, please double-check everything you want to do in advance, in order to avoid potential unforeseen bugs.

 TO-DO LIST (in rough order of desired implementation):

-* Thorough Debugging: Sequencer
+* Debugging: Sequencer
 * --- Alpha Release Goes Here ---
-* Refine the grid GUI's handling of transference.
+* Rewrite code: Store all user variables in a human-readable table file, and write a pdlua object to load them during initialization.
+* Rewrite code: Rewrite the grid GUI and all of its handlers so that each cell contains 8 sub-cells along its borders, in order to better display active transference.
-* Add feature: Customizable ADC settings in a table file.
+* Add feature: Customizable ADC settings that can be linked to MIDI values.
+(User-definable in savefiles.
+Number of ADCs defined in the user-prefs table file.)
+(Feature modeled after MidiFling)
 * Add feature: MIDI-CLOCK capabilities.
 * Refactoring: Shunt as many functions as possible into Lua table files, and require said files into the relevant pdlua objects.
-* Refactoring: Replace laggy loops with pre-generated tables wherever possible.
+* Refactoring: Replace laggy mechanisms with pre-generated variables wherever possible.
 * --- Beta Release Goes Here ---